Story highlights

 Images show the teens boarding a bus in Istanbul, Turkish HBR television reported.
 It’s the first sighting of the girls since they left London almost two weeks ago.

-Authorities have said they have no reason to believe the girls are still in Turkey and believe they have crossed into neighboring Syria, parts of which have been taken over by Islamist terror group ISIS.
+Police didn’t elaborate, other than to say in a statement that they “now have reason to believe that (the girls) are no longer in Turkey” and have crossed into neighboring Syria, parts of which have been taken over by the Islamist terror group.

-The three east London classmates – Shamima Begum, 15; Kadiza Sultana, 16; and Amira Abase, 15 – boarded a Turkish Airlines plane from London’s Gatwick Airport to Istanbul on February 17.
+British police announced last week that three east London classmates – Shamima Begum, 15; Kadiza Sultana, 16; and Amira Abase, 15 – had flown aboard a Turkish Airlines plane from London’s Gatwick Airport to Istanbul on February 17.

-A British counterterrorism officer said police had tried to reach out to the girls using the Turkish media and social media to persuade them to return home.
+The next day, police contacted foreign liaison officers at the Turkish Embassy in London, a Scotland Yard spokesman said.
+A British counterterrorism officer said police had been “reaching out to the girls using the Turkish media and social media” in an effort to persuade them to return home.

-The girls’ parents have also publicly begged for them to come home.
+The girls’ parents also publicly begged for them to come home.

-Days before they left for Turkey, at least one of the girls allegedly contacted a young woman, Aqsa Mahmood, who left her home in Scotland to travel to Syria in 2013 and is accused of trying to recruit others via social media.
+In the days before they left for Turkey, at least one of the three girls allegedly contacted a young woman, Aqsa Mahmood, who left her home in Scotland to travel to Syria in 2013 and is accused of seeking to recruit others via social media.

-An attorney for the Mahmood family said the family was “surprised, horrified” that the contact had not prompted police action “because they understood that Aqsa’s social media content was being closely monitored by the security services.”
+Aamer Anwar, an attorney for the Mahmood family, told CNN on Tuesday that the family was “somewhat surprised, horrified” that that contact had not prompted police action, “because they understood that Aqsa’s social media content was being closely monitored by the security services in this country.”

-“And the real concern that arises is that if a known member of ISIS who’s now a poster girl for ISIS, seen to be recruiting and spreading propaganda, is in touch with young people in our country – that one would expect the courtesy of a knock on the door of these families, to advise them that their children may be on the cusp of radicalization or going off to Syria,” Aamer Anwar said.
+“And the real concern that arises is that if a known member of ISIS who’s now a poster girl for ISIS, seen to be recruiting and spreading propaganda, is in touch with young people in our country – that one would expect the courtesy of a knock on the door of these families, to advise them that their children may be on the cusp of radicalization or going off to Syria.”

-The Mahmood family condemned their daughter’s actions, describing them “as a perverted and evil distortion” of Islam.
+The Mahmood family released a statement over the weekend in which they condemned their daughter’s actions, saying: “Your actions are a perverted and evil distortion of Islam.”

-But they also said the UK security services “have serious questions to answer” over their failure to intervene after one or more of the missing girls got in touch with her.
+But they also said the UK security services “have serious questions to answer” over their failure to intervene after one or more of the missing girls was in touch with Aqsa via Twitter.

-Turkey has become the most traveled route for volunteers trying to join Syria’s many armed factions since an anti-government uprising erupted more than three years ago.
+Turkey has become the most traveled route for volunteers trying to join Syria’s many armed factions since an anti-government uprising erupted in Syria more than three years ago.

 Turkish border guards looked the other way, taking few steps to stop activists, volunteers and journalists from crossing into Syria.